Suricata, Supercharged.

 Detection Output

-The Parquet output is used by rockfish report for the Insight (AI assessment) and SIGMA dashboard pages.
+The Parquet output is used by rockfish report for the Insight (AI assessment) and OCCAM dashboard pages.

 Hunt Thread